Stanford prison experiment: Friday, August 20: Day 6

 Due to Maslach's objections, the parents' concerns, and the increasing brutality exhibited by guards in the experiment, Zimbardo ended the study on day 6.
 Zimbardo gathered the participants (guards, prisoners, and researchers) to let them know that the experiment was over, and he arranged to pay them for the six days the experiment lasted.
 Zimbardo then met for several hours of informed debriefing first with all of the prisoners, then the guards, and finally everyone came together to share their experiences.
 Next, all participants were asked to complete a personal retrospective to be mailed to him subsequently.
 Finally, all participants were invited to return a week later to share their opinions and emotions.

-Joel E. Dimsdale quotes Philip Zimbardo in a little known interview from 1997: "more than 50 people had observed the study in progress and none had objected". ("Anatomy of Malice: The Enigma of the Nazi War Criminals", chapter 12, Malice as categorically different: encounters with "The Other".
+Joel E. Dimsdale quotes Philip Zimbardo in a little known interview from 1997: "more than 50 people had observed the study in progress and none had objected". ("Anatomy of Malice: The Enigma of the Nazi War Criminals", chapter 12, Malice as categorically different: encounters with "The Other".)

 Later, the physical components of the Stanford County Jail were taken down and out of the basement of Jordan Hall as the cells returned to their usual function as graduate student offices.
 Zimbardo and his graduate student research team, Craig Haney and Curtis Banks, began compiling the multiple sources of data that would be the basis for several articles they soon wrote, both about their experiment and for Zimbardo's later expanded and detailed review of the SPE in The Lucifer Effect (2007).

 Interpretation and reproducibility of results

 According to Zimbardo's interpretation of the SPE, it demonstrated that the simulated-prison situation, rather than individual personality traits, caused the participants' behavior.
-Using this situational attribution, the results are compatible with those of the Milgram experiment, where participants complied with orders to administer seemingly dangerous and potentially lethal electric shocks to a shill.
+Using this situational attribution, the results are compatible with those of the Milgram experiment, where participants complied with orders to administer seemingly dangerous and potentially lethal electric shocks to an actor.
 Others have posited that the guards assumed aggressive roles due to encouragement from researchers rather than conforming to the situation.

 Conclusions and observations drawn by the experimenters were largely subjective and anecdotal, and the experiment is practically impossible for other researchers to reproduce accurately.
 In 1973, Erich Fromm argued, as only a third of the guards displayed sadistic behaviors, SPE is more accurately an example of how a situation cannot influence a person's behavior.
 He states that there were generalizations in the experiment's results and argued that the personality of an individual does affect behavior when imprisoned.
 This ran counter to the study's conclusion that the prison situation itself controls the individual's behavior.
 Fromm also argued that the methods employed to screen participants could not determine the amount of sadism in the subjects.

-The experiment has also been used to illustrate cognitive dissonance theory and the power of authority.